The 1st Doctor: William Hartnell

 The 8th Doctor: Paul McGann

 The eighth Doctor was kind, clever, adventurous, funny, irritable, eccentric, and for the first time, he wasn't afraid to show his emotions about his companion.
 He seemed to have gained an empathy with anyone he met, knowing them better than they knew themselves.
 However, like all the Doctors, he could be quite serious, and one of the loudest shouters.
 The eighth Doctor was played by Paul McGann, who was involved in an array of productions before taking over the role from McCoy in the 1996 American Doctor Who telemovie.
-Sadly, his screen appearance as the Doctor was limited to the eighty five minute TV feature.
-However, he continued playing the character in many later audio adventures.
+Sadly, his appearance as the Doctor was limited to the eighty-five minute TV feature for a long time.
+However, he later continued playing the character in many audio adventures, and briefly reprised the role on screen during the 50th anniversary.

 The 9th Doctor: Christopher Eccleston